 The first written description of the instrument is in Musica Getutscht und Ausgezogen, published in 1511, by the German musicologist Sebastian Virdung, who described it as a short, curved animal horn, with 4 finger holes.
 German renaissance musician and music theorist Martin Agricola published his Musica instrumentalis deudsch in 1529, including information and illustrations for the gemshorn and other instruments that appears to be taken directly from Virdung’s earlier work.

-The illustration lacks finger holes, but this may well be the woodcutter’s artistic license.
-In a similar way, the harps in this collection of woodcuts have strings unfeasibly placed, and medieval or early renaissance illustrations of stringed instruments often show different numbers of strings to tuning pegs: we see that in this collection, where a lute drawn with 6 courses is shown with only 5 pegs.
+The illustration lacks finger holes, but this may well be the woodcutter’s artistic imprecision, seen throughout the woodcuts.
+In a similar way, the harps in this collection of woodcuts have strings unfeasibly placed, and medieval or early renaissance illustrations of stringed instruments sometimes show different numbers of strings to tuning pegs: we see that in this collection, where a lute drawn with 6 courses is shown with only 5 pegs.
 In the unlikely case that this particular horn did lack finger holes, it is the same size and blown the same way as a gemshorn, so I don’t think such a detail, even if true, need disqualify it, pushing the earliest recorded date back to 1488.

 An instrument structurally the same as a gemshorn but made of clay was found buried beneath the foundation of a house dated 1455, with 4 holes in the front, just as Sebastian Virdung described in 1511, and with another hole in the back (citation here without further details – I wish I could tell you more).
 Of course, it’s a moot point to ask if the material really matters: if it functions the same way but is made of clay instead of horn, is it any less a functioning gemshorn than one made of cow horn rather than goat horn?
 If it doesn’t matter, this pushes the earliest date back to 1455.

 The gemshorn on a pipe organ